 While technology has brought wonderful advantages to society, including connecting people globally, young girls deal with a slew of negative impacts from social media.
 According to one study, about 20 percent of high school teens wake up during the night to check social media so that they don’t miss what their friends are doing.
 The pressure has contributed to an increase in anxiety and depression for teens.
 Furthermore, teens need more sleep – about 9.5 hours per night – than adults.
 Instead, they are averaging about two hours less a night than that, contributing to various health issues.
-There are more ways that girls are affected by social media than you may be aware of, but by being aware of the issues girls are stressing over thanks to social media and different web marketing, parents can help their children navigate these challenging scenarios.
+There are more ways that girls are affected by social media than you may be aware of, but by being aware of the potential stressful issues from social media, parents can help their teens navigate these challenging scenarios.

 In past generations, girls dealt with comparisons via printed media, such as magazines.
 In 2016, that has changed so that girls now deal with more photo-shopped images than ever.
 In addition, they compare themselves to their friends, who likely doctor up what they post on social media, instead presenting a picture of perfection impossible to measure up to.

 2. Peer Pressure

 While young girls feel that they need social media to be connected with their friends and peers, they feel also feel that social media has “destroyed their lives”—a tension that makes them feel as if they are caught between a rock and a hard place.
 The pressure on girls presents especially difficult challenges.
 Parents can help build the self-esteem of their daughters and encourage girls to stand up for themselves.

 Along with peer pressure, nameless, faceless threats mean that cyberbullies often aren’t held accountable for their actions, if they can even be tracked.
 Teens seem to find power in hiding anonymously behind a computer screen and attacking others.
 Again, parents can reassure their daughters of their self-worth apart from others’ opinions and do what they can to find the root of bullying.